Anne Loehr: Talking about menopause in the workplace

 Anne’s story isn’t just about dealing with menopause at work, it’s about finding ways to speak up and advocate for change.

 According to Anne’s research, 20% of the workforce is dealing with menopause at any given time.
-Twenty percent are dealing with symptoms like headaches, hot flashes, dizziness, dry eyes (such a treat, when most of us spend at least part of our day staring at a computer screen), general achiness, and exhaustion.
+Twenty percent are dealing with menopause dizziness, headaches, hot flashes, dry eyes (such a treat, when most of us spend at least part of our day staring at a computer screen), general achiness, and exhaustion.

 That’s one in five, folks.
 But the general conversation around the topic sounds like….? *crickets*